henrylevesque/rpi_data_collection/README.md

 The emphasis is on making the entire project as user-friendly and accessible as possible.

+### Organization and Usage
+- collect_camera_gps.py
+    - runs the gps and camera module data collection sequence
+- camera_only.py
+    - runs the camera module data collection sequence without gps data
+- fake_gps.py
+    - runs the gps and camera module data collection sequence with filler data for the gps

 ## Supported Sensors and Modules
 - GPS Module: Provides geotagging data for mapping in GIS applications.
 - Camera Module: Collects environmental data and facial data for later use with computer vision analysis.